 - Selected to the North Carolina Rising Stars list by Super Lawyers (Thomson Reuters) in Business Litigation, Appellate, 2018 – Present

-- Recognized in The Best Lawyers in America’s Ones to Watch (BL Rankings) in the fields of Alternative Dispute Resolution, Commercial Litigation, 2021
+- Recognized in Best Lawyers: Ones to Watch in America (BL Rankings) in the fields of Alternative Dispute Resolution and Commercial Litigation, 2021 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Represented German agrochemical company in multimillion-dollar contract dispute presenting issues of first impression.

 - Won reversal by the Fourth Circuit of adverse district court judgment.

 - Served as appellate counsel to individual challenging the Fourth Circuit’s “anomalous rule” that permitted the federal government to seize property of an individual without a conviction.
 The en banc Fourth Circuit unanimously vacated that rule, overruling longstanding precedent.